-For this post I will start off with part one, mental.
+For this post I will start off with part one, mental issues and my disability.

 If you are going to read this, do not skim it or skip parts.
 Reading the whole thing would really mean a lot to me.